YouTube Videos Report

 Navigate to the Reports tab, and then click YouTube Videos under the YouTube Reports dropdown.

-Choose the YouTube channels you want to include in the report from the right sidebar.
+Choose the YouTube channels, video published date, visibility status and tags you want to include in the report from the Filter Menu.

 Customize the report date range by clicking the date range in the top right of the report.
 Then, select one of the presets or set a custom date range using the calendar dropdown.